Ho1yShif/Shif_Cookbook/README.md

 # Shif_Cookbook
-A central place to store commonly used code and procedures
+A central place to store useful code and processes.